Filousa-Arminou Dam-Arminou-Filousa

 A leisurely post-prandial stroll shouldn’t take much more than 35-40 minutes so, by 3 hours 35 minutes (not adjusted for lunch) you can expect to be back at the river bridge again.

-At this point, cross over the river (noting the old stone bridge to your right) and, very briefly, follow the F618 around and up the hill to your right.
-You will only be on this quiet road for about five minutes.
+At this point, cross over the river (noting the old stone bridge to your right) and follow the F618 around and up the hill to your right.
+You will be on this quiet road for just over 10 minutes.